mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 	![Execute](../images/FPC-Execute.png)

 	Having received and decrypted the Transaction Proposal, the FPC Chaincode processes the invocation according to the implemented chaincode logic.
-While executing, the chaincode can access the World State through getState and putState operations provided by the Chaincode Library shim.
-The Chaincode Library Shim fetches the state data from the peer and loads it into the Chaincode Enclave; then the chaincode library verifies that the received data is correct (e.g. is actual committed data) with the help of the Ledger Enclave.
+While executing, the chaincode can access the World State through getState and putState operations provided by the FPC Shim.
+The FPC Shim fetches the state data from the peer and loads it into the Chaincode Enclave; then the FPC Shim verifies that the received data is correct (e.g. is actual committed data) with the help of the Ledger Enclave.
 This protects the Chaincode from various attacks that might be possible in the case of a compromised Peer.
 (An example and explanation is included below.)
 We refer to our paper (see prior art section) for more details on this type of attack.

-	When the particular chaincode function invoked finishes executing, the Chaincode Library produces a cryptographic signature over the input arguments, the read-write set, and the result.
+	When the particular chaincode function invoked finishes executing, the FPC Shim produces a cryptographic signature over the input arguments, the read-write set, and the result.
 This is conceptually similar to the endorsement signature produced by the endorsing peer but instead of being rooted in an organizational entity like the peer it is based on the hardware and code entity and rooted in the attestation.
-Note that for this reason the Chaincode Library keeps track of the read/writeset during the invocation inside the Chaincode Enclave.
-Then the Chaincode library returns the result along with the signature back to the Peer.
+Note that for this reason the FPC Shim keeps track of the read/writeset during the invocation inside the Chaincode Enclave.
+Then the FPC Shim returns the result along with the signature back to the Peer.
 The Peer then uses the FPC signature as endorsement signature for the proposal response and sends it back to the Client.

 * Step 3: Endorsement